Christa Winsloe

 She moved to Vienna in the 1920s and there achieved success in 1930 with her play Yesterday & Today which deals with pedagogical eros.
 On the strength of the play's acclaim, she moved to Weimar Berlin where a lesbian culture thrived.
 She was wealthy since she had married very young in a marriage that lasted only weeks, and thereafter her estranged husband paid her a generous allowance.
 She worked as an animal sculptor and had a wide circle of friends.
 She was a member of the SPD (German Socialist Party), and was openly bisexual.
 She moved to France in the late 1930s, fleeing the Nazis, and joined the French Resistance.
 The Nazis captured and executed her in 1944 in Vichy, France.
 Her novel The Child Manuela was the basis of a play and then the film Mädchen in Uniform (1931), for which she was the screenwriter.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Christa Winsloe" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Christa Winsloe" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools